redhat-na-ssa/hobbyist-guide-to-rhoai/README.md

 - OCP Version: 4.15
 - RHOAI Version: stable-2.10

-Starting from a single RHOCP control-plane, master, worker we will provision the rest of the objects illustrated and provide two different official demonstrations on the platform.
+Starting from a single RHOCP control-plane, master, worker we will provision the rest of the objects illustrated.

 ![image](./notes/images/concept-diagram.png)